rosouza/spring-boot-rest-api-redis-liquibase-docker/README.md

 Docker

-# In the root folder run:
+# In the root folder run below commands:

 mvn install